How to edit HDR video on a Mac — without washed-out colors

 Fix your washed-out HDR clips

 Free to try on your Mac.
-Automatic HDR handling — no settings, no watermark, nothing leaves your device.
+Automatic HDR handling — no settings, no subscription, nothing leaves your device.

 Download Crisp for MacApple Silicon · macOS 12+ · Notarized